cdent/gabbi/docs/source/format.rst

 * ``$SCHEME``: The current scheme (usually ``http`` or ``https``).
 * ``$NETLOC``: The host and potentially port of the request.
 * ``$ENVIRON['<environment variable>']``: The name of an environment variable.
-It value will replace the magical variable.
+Its value will replace the magical variable.
+If the string value of the environment variable is ``"True"`` or ``"False"`` then the resulting value will be the corresponding boolean, not a string.
 * ``$LOCATION``: The location header returned in the prior response.
 * ``$HEADERS['<header>']``: Indicate the name of a header from the prior response to inject in the value.